 Cocoa Powder — Hershey’s OU-certified, regular (not special dark) cocoa powder does not need a special Pesach hechsher.
 (Star-K says that all domestically produced cocoa can be used.
 Consult your rabbi if you have questions.)

-Coconut Oil —Unfortunately since 2016, the OU has said that coconut oil now requires a KLP hechsher.
+Coconut Oil Unfortunately since 2016, the OU has said that coconut oil now requires a KLP hechsher.
 According to Spectrum, the OU-P version will be on the Organic Unrefined 14 oz. jar only, and it’s apparently already been released to stores.

 Coffee — Unflavored, ground coffee that has a hechsher year-round is acceptable for Passover without special certification.
 In addition: